 Of course, some of us have always known.
 We may even have been embarrassed when it happened unexpectedly – until the mighty squirt became celebrated as “visible proof” of the elusive female orgasm.
 Now it seems like everyone wants to know how to squirt, or how to make someone else squirt, even if we might harbor a suspicion that the squirting vs peeing question is more ambiguous than we’d like.

 As with many things sex-related, the answers are complex and deeply individual.
 Some squirt with ease, some can learn how to squirt, and some may never get there – and that’s fine.
 In exploring our bodies’ potential, it’s always important to deemphasize goal-seeking, especially at the beginning of the process.
 Go easy on yourself!
 There’s nothing wrong with you if you can’t – but you can sure have some fun trying.

-What is squirting and why are we so interested in it?
+Why are we so interested in female ejaculation?

 And, why squirting?
 If you’ve never experienced it, does it actually feel good?

 The answer, as always when it comes to sex, is “it depends”.
 It is contextual and based on many factors.
 First and foremost are the mechanisms of how female ejaculation works.

 Although a “visible orgasm” is a major part of the appeal, it’s important to know that squirting and climax are not the same thing.
 Often a squirt accompanies orgasm, sometimes it doesn’t, but accomplished squirters say it feels fantastic regardless.

 If you want to learn, though, you’ll probably want to squirt with climax.
 And to get there, it helps to know the anatomy involved.